Bluenose: Design and description

 Bluenose was designed by William James Roué, and intended for both fishing and racing.
 Built to compete with schooners from the United States for speed, the design that Roué originally drafted in late 1920 had a waterline length of 36.6 m which was 2.4 m too long for the competition.
 Sent back to redesign the schooner, Roué produced a revised outline.
 The accepted revision placed the inside ballast on top of the keel to ensure that it was as low as possible, improving the overall speed of the vessel.
 One further alteration to the revised design took place during construction.
 The bow was raised by 0.5 m to allow more room in the forecastle for the crew to eat and sleep.
 The alteration was approved of by Roué.
 The change increased the sheer in the vessel's bow, giving the schooner a unique appearance.

-The plans, that were accepted and later built, was a combination of the designs from shipbuilders in the United States and Nova Scotia that had been previously constructed for the North Atlantic fishing fleet.
+The plans, that were accepted and later built, was a combination of the designs from shipbuilders in the United States and Nova Scotia that had been previously built for the North Atlantic fishing fleet.
 The vessel was built of Nova Scotian pine, spruce, birch and oak and the masts were created from Douglas fir.
 Bluenose had a displacement of 258 t and was 43.6 m long overall and 34.1 m at the waterline.
 The vessel had a beam of 8.2 m and a draught of 4.85 m.

 The schooner carried 930 m2 of sail.
 Bluenoses mainmast reached 38.4 m above deck and the schooner's foremast reached 31.3 m.
 Her mainboom was 24.7 m and the schooner's foreboom was 9.9 m.
 The vessel had a crew of 20 and her hull was painted black.
 The vessel cost $35,000 to build.